gregorriegler/mob-programming-rpg/docs/backlog.md

 # Reminders

+- Look at the previous session notes Ideas section
 - See Agenda in Retro md / [template](../session-notes/session-2023-MM-DD.template.md)
 - Before Retro: Update the Backlog
 - Before/Beginning of Session: Set timer/expectations for retro for 30 min before end of session